-Cities in the world are experiencing rapid spatial expansion mainly due to rapid population growth, economic development and infrastructure initiatives (Torros Alberti, 2000; Barnes et al., 2001; Epstein et al., 2002 in Jat, & Khare, 2008).
-In the year 2000, urban built-up area in the world consumed about 400,000 square kilometers, amounting to about 0.3% of the total land area of the globe (Angel, et al., 2005).
+Cities in the world are experiencing rapid spatial expansion mainly due to rapid population growth, economic development and infrastructure initiatives (Jat,& Khare, 2008).
+In the year 2000, urban built-up area in the world consumed about 400,000 square kilometers, amounting to about 0.3% of the total land area of the globe (Angel, et al, 2005).
 This is projected to reach 1,100,000 (about 0.85%) by 2030 if the sane growth rate is sustained.
 The authors pointed out that cities in the less developed countries would account for more of this growth.
 If such growth is not properly planned and controlled, it would have adverse effect on the environment; destroying natural resources and disrupting the ecosystem and consequently, leading to different forms of hazards with attendant consequences on both human and natural environment.
 In most cases, vegetation is at greatly endangered.
-Schlein, De Capua and Kruger (200) noted that the environmental impact and susceptibility to various forms of environmental hazards increase as urban areas continue to grow in their spatial extent particularly, if the growth is not adequately planned and monitored.
+Schlein, De Capua and Kruger (2007) noted that the environmental impact and susceptibility to various forms of environmental hazards increase as urban areas continue to grow in their spatial extent particularly, if the growth is not adequately planned and monitored.